alphagov/government-service-design-manual/Copy and content/styleguide.md

     When the answer:

-    -   can’t be simplified – eg too many variables – such as ‘What hours your child can work’
+    -   can't be simplified – eg too many variables – such as 'What hours your child can work'
     -   depends on too many things, such as the age of your child and the type of job
-    -   can’t be summed up
+    -   can't be summed up
-    -   is low popularity search – it can form part of a longer guide so it doesn’t clog up the results page
+    -   is low popularity search – it can form part of a longer guide so it doesn't clog up the results page

     3.3 Benefits and schemes
     ------------------------